Aider-AI/aider/examples/hello-world-flask.md

-# Aider chat started at 2023-05-12 15:43:20
+# Aider chat started at 2023-05-12 15:45:16

-_Aider doesn't work well with gpt-3.5-turbo, use gpt-4 for best results._
 _Creating app.py_
 _Added app.py to the chat_
 _Files not tracked in .git:_
 _- app.py_
 _Add them? yes_
 _Added app.py to the git repo_
-_1b1b7ec Added new files to the git repo: app.py_
+_b15e255 Added new files to the git repo: app.py_

 ---
 #### >  make a flask app with a /hello endpoint that returns hello world

-Ok, here are the changes:
+To create a Flask app with a `/hello` endpoint that returns "Hello, World!", we need to install Flask, import it, create an app instance, and define a route for the `/hello` endpoint.
+Here's how to update the `app.py` file:

 ```python
 app.py
 <<<<<<< ORIGINAL

 =======
 from flask import Flask